StartNewsTipsEaster 2025: with 70% of consumers anticipating purchases, planning will be the key differentiator...

 Caroline Mayer

-Caroline Mayer has over 20 years of experience in international trade with a strong presence in France and Brazil, mainly acting in the opening of new businesses and subsidiaries, brand reinforcement, team leadership and sales strategies in partnership with large agencies.
-Since 2021, is VP Brazil of RelevanC, specialist in Retail Media solutions that, in Brazil, acts on GPA's actions
+Caroline Mayer has over 20 years of experience in the international commercial sector with a strong focus on France and Brazil, mainly working on opening new businesses and subsidiaries, brand reinforcement, team leadership, and sales strategies in partnership with major agencies.
+Since 2021, he has been VP Brazil at RelevanC, a specialist in Retail Media solutions that operates in Brazil on behalf of GPA.

 RELATED ARTICLES